iwanko/market-data-challenge/suspicious_market_patterns_readme.md

 ![](./img/2_8_ask.png)
 ![](./img/2_8_bid.png)

-- - Applying such trades to present orderbook **would wash away all levels most of the time with overshoot** of 1-2 orders of magnitude *(2.9)*
+- - Applying such large trades to present orderbook **would sweep off all 50 levels most of the time with overshoot** of 1-2 orders of magnitude *(2.9)*

 ![](./img/2_9.png)

-- - Level 50 is several times more distant from the TOB than the other side TOB, thus such trade should be resulting in an extreme price swing, which apparently do not happen in this dataset.
+- - Level 50 is several times more distant from the TOB than the opposite TOB, so large trades should've been resulting in an extreme price swing, but this apparently does not happen in this dataset.
+And by taking a look at csv data, one can see that these large trades are not temporally clustered.
+- - - The plot below is included to show the potential magnitude of the price swing after a 50-level trade in relation to spread:

 ![](./img/2_9_1.png)

+- - It seems unlikely that supposed removed levels would contain cumulative volume corresponding to these large trades.

-- - - This group of trades (>10<sup>8</sup>) is either erroneous or completely unrelated to orderbooks
+- - - This group of trades (>10<sup>8</sup> in size) is either erroneous or completely unrelated to orderbooks

 - Even using Benford's law isn't necessary to see the unfitting nature of the bloated trades.
 And the number of points is rather insufficient to use this statistic anyways.
 (https://dn.institute/research/market-health/docs/benford/)

+> [!IMPORTANT]
 > All of the above suggests that part of the trades data is either **erroneous or constructed artificially**

-> Also **OB data has been tampered**
+> Also **OB may have been tampered**

 <br>
 <br>